wiiplaywii/wiiu-hbguide/docs/payloadloader.md

 !> Installing PayloadInstaller does permanent modifications to your console that a factory reset **can not** reverse.

-## Installing It
+## Booting into Tiramisu
 1️⃣ Execute the [browser exploit](/browser) previously mentioned, but instead of holding B, hold X.

-?> People are having some issues with this, a fix is to keep holding B even after the wiiu splash screen :)
+?> People are having some issues with this, a fix is to keep holding B even after the wiiu splash screen.

 2️⃣ You should be on a menu like this:
 ![image](/environmentloader.jpg)\